Aashman08/AUV-3DOF/README.md

 - Perimeter/area survey

 Run with `--mission simple|grid|perimeter|all`.
 Mission progress and distances are reported at the end of the run, and plots are generated automatically if enabled.

+## Validation and Tests
+A comprehensive validation suite is available in `tests/validation/`.
+- Unit tests for individual components
+- Integration tests for full system
+- Energy conservation checks
+- Comparison with literature (REMUS data)

+Run tests with `pytest tests/validation/`

 ## Technical Specifications